zedif/2022-06-21-ttt-online-GMT/FEEDBACK-FROM-INSTRUCTORS.md

 - 5 minutes not enough to sign up to demo and doscussion etherpads - people using screen readers can hardly read and make sense of those pads and it is the same for the others - suggest diving 10 minutes or just asking people to do this after the workshop
 - too many links shared in checkout and how we operate epsodes - learners are lost
 - making clear that we will stick to start and stop times and we will have breaks but we may not stick to the liter schedule in the IT materials
-- having timing in IT materials is confusing and most often not a reflaction of reality - I'd suggest removing it (it is actually removed from the new lesson template)
+- having timings in IT materials is confusing and most often not a reflaction of reality - I'd suggest removing it (it is actually removed from the new lesson template for learners but is there for isntructors - which is great)
 - having 1 15-minute break is not enough
 - 2 full days are really hard, especially online - for everyone (no time to do any work or manage caring duties for anyone)
 - the first teaching demo exercise is at the end of Day 1 and often gets squashed - we had to move it for the start of Day 2